 Over the past few weeks, I have been slowly unfolding my story of infant loss.
+We’re now to the portion of the story where I tell of my terrifying emergency c-section.
 You can start at the beginning of my story with Finding Out There Is Something Wrong With My Baby.
 My story doesn’t exactly have an ending because getting over a loss is not something that ever fully happens.
 However, there is a peace that comes and makes things easier and easier over time.

 The last piece of my story ended with my leaving the hospital after a week’s stay, on bedrest.
 After lots of monitoring, Turbutaline, Steroids and meds to calm me down, the doctors felt it was safe to send me home.
 I was given instruction and appointments to travel (one hour) to the hospital, twice a week, for non-stress tests.
 I looked forward to each and every non-stress test because it meant that I wasn’t sitting at home worrying whether or not my baby was still alive.